Old St Paul's Cathedral: New work (1255–1314)

 After complaints from the dispossessed parishioners of St Faith's, the east end of the west crypt was allotted to them as their parish church.
 The congregation were also allowed to keep a detached tower with a peal of bells east of the church which had historically been used to peal the summons to the Cheapside Folkmote.
 The parish later moved to the Jesus chapel during the reign of Edward VI and was merged with St Augustine Watling Street after the 1666 fire.

 This "New Work" was completed in 1314, although the additions had been consecrated in 1300.
 Excavations in 1878 by Francis Penrose showed the enlarged cathedral was 586 ft long (excluding the porch later added by Inigo Jones) and 100 ft wide (290 ft across the transepts and crossing).

 A 15th-century monastic funeral procession entering Old St Paul's.
 The coffin is covered by a blue and gold pall, and the grave is being dug in the foreground.

 The cathedral had one of Europe's tallest church spires, the height of which is traditionally given as 489 ft, surpassing all but Lincoln Cathedral.
+(Note: The spire of the Old St Paul's Cathedral versus other possible medieval cathedral spires (like Lincoln's, all since destroyed), is an item of debate amongst experts.
+See History of the world's tallest structures for more information.)
 The King's Surveyor, Christopher Wren (1632–1723), judged that an overestimate and gave 460 ft.
 In 1664, Robert Hooke used a plumb-line to calculate the height of the tower as "two hundred and four feet very near, which is about sixty feet higher than it was usually reported to be."
 William Benham noted that the cathedral probably "resembled in general outline that of Salisbury, but it was a hundred feet longer, and the spire was sixty or eighty feet higher.
 The tower was open internally as far as the base of the spire, and was probably more beautiful both inside and out than that of any other English cathedral."